Juche calendar

 The Juche calendar was the system of year-numbering used in North Korea between 1997 and 2024.
 Named after a key concept of North Korea's state ideology, it begins with the birth of founding father Kim Il Sung, whose birth year, 1912 in the Gregorian calendar, is Juche 1 in the Juche calendar.
 The calendar was adopted in 1997, three years after the death of Kim Il Sung.
-It has been reported that as of October 2024 the calendar is no longer in use, in favour of the Gregorian calendar.
+It has been reported that as of October 2024 the calendar is no longer in use, in favor of the Gregorian calendar.

 History

 The calendar borrows elements from two historical calendars used in Korea, the traditional system of Korean era names and the Gregorian calendar in which years are tied to the traditional birth of Jesus.
 In contrast to these two, the Juche calendar begins with the birth of the founder of the Democratic People's Republic, Kim Il Sung.

 The decree on the Juche calendar was adopted on 8 July 1997, on the third anniversary of the death of Kim Il Sung.
 The same decree also designated the birth anniversary of Kim Il Sung as the Day of the Sun.
 The birth year of Kim Il Sung, 1912 in the Gregorian calendar, became "Juche 1" in the Juche calendar.

 The calendar began to be implemented on 9 September 1997, the Day of the Foundation of the Republic.
 On that date, newspapers, news agencies, radio stations, public transport, and birth certificates began to use Juche years.
 The Gregorian calendar was used alongside the Juche calendar until 2022.